silsgah/kubectl/README.md

 A local cluster like the one we are creating here is useful for development and CI pipelines, where you need a minimal cluster to run integration tests for your applications.

+#### We will create a cluster consisting of

+1 control plane node -> where the core Kubernetes components run 2 worker nodes -> where the apps we will deploy will run.

+Create the cluster with the name you want (e.g. cluster-123) using the above configuration:
+1. kind create cluster --config kind.yaml --name cluster-123